 Sunday, 11 AM: Antsy takes you to a state-of-the-art recording studio where you’ll watch the process of creation and be a part of Antsy’s own music as you sing on a chorus or two of one his own songs, earmarked for a future album.

 Sunday, 6 PM: We gather at the house again for one last get-together, another great meal and more intimate music performed for us by some of Nashville’s best.
 Sunday night usually runs late, as nobody seems to want to leave.
-Antsy has said, “For Deana Lynn and I, this is our favorite night of the Field Trip; everyone has bonded, become friends, cell numbers have been exchanged, and it all went by so fast, with so much good mojo.
+Antsy has said, “For Deana Lynn and I, this is our favorite night of the Field Trip; everyone has bonded, we’ve all become friends, cell numbers have been exchanged, and it all went by so fast, with so much good mojo.
 No one wants to go back to their hotels.
 And we don’t want it to end either.
 We love hosting these things.
 The people we’ve met and the memories we’ve made have changed our lives.”

 Our first event is Friday at 5 PM, and our last goes late Sunday night, so you’ll want to make your travel plans accordingly.
 If you want to spend a few extra days before or after, many folks do that, and Antsy can help with restaurants, parts of town, site-seeing destinations, etc., to make your stay in Nashville as enjoyable as possible.

 Hotel and Air BnB info: Any hotel or Air BnB near the airport would be a perfect distance from where you’ll need to go, and there are plenty of options there with reasonable rates.
 Tourist season (From June to early Sept) will be a tad bit higher, but if you reserve early, it won’t be that much different.
-If you want less expensive, non-chain options, anything on the East side of town, in the areas of Hermitage or Donelson might be fine, but as is typical with travel in any strange city, research the area, it’s safety, etc., before making your reservation.
+If you want less expensive, non-chain options, anything on the East side of town, in the areas of Hermitage or Donelson might be fine, but as is typical with travel in any strange city, research the area before making your reservation.

 That oughtta cover it!
 We’ll see you in Nashville!